 Initial Rights Notice (IRN) (aka General Notice)

-Group health plans must give each employee and each spouse of an employee who becomes covered under the plan a general notice describing COBRA rights.
-The general notice must be provided within the first 90 days of coverage.
-Group health plans can satisfy this requirement by including the general notice in the plan’s SPD and giving the SPD to the employee and to the spouse within this time limit.
+Group health plans must give each employee and each spouse of an employee who becomes covered under the plan an initial rights notice (IRN) or general notice describing COBRA rights.
+The COBRA general notice must be provided within the first 90 days of coverage.
+Group health plans can satisfy this requirement by including the COBRA initial rights notice in the plan’s SPD and giving the SPD to the employee and to the spouse within this time limit.

 The name of the plan and the name, address, and telephone number of someone whom the employee and spouse can contact for more information on COBRA and the plan;